cbednarski/hostess/README.md

     Flags

     -n   # Dry run.
-Show what will happen but don't do it; output to stdout -f   # Forcibly rewrite the hostfile, even if there are errors or conflicts -4   # Limit operation to ipv4 entries
+Show what will happen but don't do it; output to stdout -4   # Limit operation to ipv4 entries
     -6   # Limit operation to ipv6 entries